Do ticket prices drop on the day of a concert?

 If you are an avid concertgoer hunting for those elusive last-minute concert tickets, particularly for sold-out events, then you might be asking yourself this question.
 A reasonable assumption: if tickets by this time remain costly and there are still many available, even traditional laws of supply and demand make one expect that prices will drop.
 However, the picture is not painted in such black-and-white terms as mere economic reality would portray.
 Below are some of the most important insights on what happens to ticket prices before the concert day and during the night of the event.

-Scalpers: These are people who buy goods with intention of selling them at a higher price in the same market.
-Speculators: These are people who purchase goods with intention of reselling in the same market but at a higher price.
+Scalpers: These are people who buy goods to sell them at a higher price in the same market.
+Speculators: These are people who purchase goods to resell in the same market but at a higher price.

 Dynamic Pricing Algorithms

 Factors that make resale prices very high include dynamic pricing algorithms present in top-tier resale sites such as StubHub.
-These autonomous systems not only consider the availability of the product and the need of the consumer but also competency in pricing by other competitors to ensure the sellers gain the highest possible profit in real-time.
+These autonomous systems not only consider the availability of the product and the needs of the consumer but also competency in pricing by other competitors to ensure the sellers gain the highest possible profit in real time.
 It means that when many buyers are interested in the few available tickets, the algorithms will change the listing prices to a higher value.
-Sellers only need to input a floor price and the rest is handled by a number of smart algorithms that can adjust the price repeatedly right up to the event.
+Sellers only need to input a floor price and the rest is handled by several smart algorithms that can adjust the price repeatedly right up to the event.
 The following are such outcomes: premium prices, which are sustained even at the final stage of the process.

 While buyers continue to hold on to the belief that prices will come down someday, they are willing to offer a higher price for the product.

-Yet, in spite of the increasingly obvious contradiction, fans continue to hold on to the dream of going cheaper as the show schedules approach.
-This becomes another force that supports resale prices on concert day, known as snap up prices.
-There are still so many consumers who are rushing to the secondary market in search of discounts and this makes the scalpers benefit from high prices despite the tickets being sold a few hours prior to the event.
-If large number of buyers refused to buy products at these high prices, then the scalpers would be left with no option other than reducing prices in order to ensure that the products move.
+Yet, despite the increasingly obvious contradiction, fans continue to hold on to the dream of going cheaper as the show schedules approach.
+This becomes another force that supports resale prices on concert day, known as snap-up prices.
+There are still so many consumers who are rushing to the secondary market in search of discounts and this makes the scalpers benefit from high prices despite the tickets being sold a few hours before the event.
+If a large number of buyers refused to buy products at these high prices, then the scalpers would be left with no option other than reducing prices to ensure that the products move.
 However, when enough people continue to buy goods at high prices, the act of lowering the prices becomes futile.

 He has built a new model that has a dual focus: promoters and artist supply.

-In the primary ticket side, artists and promoters manage the supply side by ‘withholding’ tickets even when the concerts are ‘sold out.’
+On the primary ticket side, artists and promoters manage the supply side by ‘withholding’ tickets even when the concerts are ‘sold out.’
 Most big shows reveal only seventy to eighty-five percent of the capacity of their venue to the public.
 The rest is retained for future press/radio airwave dissemination, special appearances by artists/industry professionals, promotional distribution to the fan club/membership base, early presales, and so on.
-This strict supply control implies that almost no unsold primary tickets to the event are put up for sale with the aim of undercutting secondary ticket prices.
+This strict supply control implies that almost no unsold primary tickets to the event are put up for sale to undercut secondary ticket prices.
 Another argument for why promoters are not motivated to pressure resellers to lower their prices is that they have sold all their copies and they are not going to benefit from the sales as they have transferred ownership of the copies to consumers.

 The reality is that prices sometimes do come down, so the argument that this is going to make the cost of credit too high and therefore hinder affordable access to credit is bogus.